ndwarshuis/stratomod/README.md

 ## Background

-Intuitively we understand that acurately calling variants in a genome can be more or less difficult depending on the context of that variant.
+Intuitively we understand that accurately calling variants in a genome can be more or less difficult depending on the context of that variant.
 For example, many sequencing technologies have higher error rates in homopolymers, and this error rate generally increases as homopolymers get longer.
 However, precisely